Board of Directors

 Mr. Irving currently serves as a member of the board of ReliabilityFirst Corporation.
 He also serves on the Board of Visitors for Stanford Law School, the Board of Councilors for the Annenberg School of Communications at the University of Southern California, the Board of Visitors for the Weinberg College of Arts and Sciences of Northwestern University and the Director’s Circle for the Smithsonian American Art Museum.
 He received a Bachelor of Arts degree from Northwestern University, and is a recipient of the University’s Alumni Merit Award for distinguished professional achievement.
 He is also a graduate of Stanford University School of Law, where he was elected President of his graduating class.
 He is married to Leslie Annett Wiley and resides in the District of Columbia.

-He is Chair of the PBS National Policy Advisory Committee and serves on the Nominating and Corporate Governance and Station Services committees and the Working Group on Unserved Areas.
-He previously served on the Finance Committee and Strategic Planning Advisory Group.
-He also served as Co-Chair of the Funding the Vision 2 Panel.
+He is Chair of the PBS Diversity Advisory Committee and serves on the National Policy Advisory, Audit and the Nominating and Corporate Governance committees and the Working Group on Unserved Areas.